zaanposni/discord-masz/README.md

 ## 🤖 API scripting

-As a siteadmin you can create token to authenticate yourself while making API requests.
+As a siteadmin you can create token to authenticate yourself while making API requests.<br/>
 You can also use my [python library](https://github.com/zaanposni/masz-api-wrapper) to integrate the MASZ API into your project.

 # Development